 It's grounded in your actual help content.
 The assistant answers from your policies, FAQs, and order system.
 Not the open internet.
 Not its training data.
 This alone kills the majority of hallucination worries.

-• First response in under a minute for routine queries, instead of 24 hours.
+- First response drops from a day to under a minute for routine queries.